 - Help each child’s religious education schedule fit today’s lifestyle needs.

 Jewish Day School families are encouraged to be part of our Torat Hayim program through attendance at Parent Seminars and Family Shabbatot.
-Other family program include w variety of choices for family learning, including: hands-on Jewish holiday experiences, Jewish life cycle observances, trips, festive celebrations, Sunday morning workshops, and a variety of Jewish living activities.
+Other family learning options include: hands-on holiday experiences, life cycle observances, trips, festival celebrations, Sunday workshops, and Jewish living activities.

-Activities of the Religious School, particularly those with an inter-generational focus, are supported in part by:
+Activities of the Religious School are supported in part by:

 - The Kemler/Torat Hayim/ Religious School Fund